 Since June 2013, preferred and common stockholders of Fannie Mae and Freddie Mac filed lawsuits in multiple federal courts against one or more of the United States, Treasury and FHFA, challenging actions taken by the defendants relating to the Fannie Mae and Freddie Mac senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
 Some of these lawsuits also contain claims against Fannie Mae and Freddie Mac.
 The legal claims being advanced by one or more of these lawsuits include challenges to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to August 2012 amendments to the agreements, the payment of dividends to Treasury under the net worth sweep dividend provisions, and FHFA's decision to require Fannie Mae and Freddie Mac to draw funds from Treasury to pay dividends to Treasury prior to the August 2012 amendments.
 The plaintiffs seek various forms of equitable and injunctive relief as well as damages.
-The cases that remain pending after March 31, 2022 are as follows:
+The cases that remain pending after June 30, 2022 are as follows:

 District of Columbia (In re Fannie Mae/Freddie Mac Senior Preferred Stock Purchase Agreement Class Action Litigations and Fairholme Funds v.
 FHFA).
-Fannie Mae is a defendant in two cases pending in the U.S. District Court for the District of Columbia, including a consolidated class action.
-In both cases, Fannie Mae and Freddie Mac stockholders filed amended complaints on November 1, 2017 against us, FHFA as our conservator and Freddie Mac.
-On September 28, 2018, the court dismissed all the plaintiffs' claims in these cases, except for their claims for breach of an implied covenant of good faith and fair dealing.
-Trials in these cases are scheduled to begin on October 17, 2022.
-Both cases are described in "Note 13, Commitments and Contingencies."
+Fannie Mae is a defendant in two cases in the U.S. District Court for the District of Columbia, including a consolidated class action.
+The cases were consolidated for trial and the trial was conducted from October 17, 2022 to November 1, 2022.
+Jury deliberations began on November 1, 2022.
+The jury in this trial was not able to reach a verdict and the judge declared a mistrial on November 7, 2022.
+We expect the court to set a new trial date.
+See "Note 13, Commitments and Contingencies" for additional information.